gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 From now on any changes you make to parameters in UAVXGUI must be followed by selecting the **Write Config** icon.
 Some parameter changes involve an electrical reconfiguration of the board so you will occasionally see all LEDs flashing - cycle the power and this should allow the board to complete the reconfiguration.

-Connect the front motor control lead to M1.
+Connect a 5V supply to any of the M or Rx centre pins.
 This will power your Rx as centre pins of all of the M and Rx pins are connected together.
+In the past this would have been ONE of the ESC BECs.
+More recently a seperate 5V switching UBEC is used.

 If you have a a Rx (e.g. FrSky) that supports Compound PPM (CPPM) connect it to Rx1.
 For CPPM you must specify the number of channels your Rx is receiving using UAVXGUI.

-If you have an Rx that uses parallel PPM then connect it to Rx1 up to Rx8 in the order Throttle, Aileron, Elevator, Rudder, Gear, Aux1, Aux2, Aux3.
+If you have an Rx that uses parallel PPM then connect it to Rx1 upwards USUALLY in the order Throttle, Aileron, Elevator, Rudder, Gear, Aux1, Aux2 etc..
 You need a minimum of 7 channels for full functionality.

-For parallel PPM using UAVXGUI set number of channels you have actually connected.
+For parallel PPM using UAVXGUI set the number of Rx channels you have actually connected to a maximum of 8.
+If you are using a CPPM or UART connected Rx protocol such as as SBus (Preferred) then more channels are available.

 You can fly with a minimum of 4 channels Throttle, Aileron, Elevator, Rudder.
 If you do so then you will have altitude hold but no navigation capability.

 You may re-assign the channels using the selectors in UAVXGUI.
 So if your throttle is on Channel 3 for example then setup the pulldowns appropriately.

+Some channels have multiple functions.
+You should read UAVXFlightModes.

 Go to the main UAVXGUI page and turn on your Tx.
 Stir the Tx sticks and adjust the endpoints and neutral values of those channels that turn orange.

-As well as adjusting the navigation sensitivity NavS or Channel 7 (normally a potentiometer/knob) is used to enable altitude hold.
-Initially you should fly with altitude hold off.
-Altitude hold is switched OFF below 10% and ON above 10%.
-The knob does not control altitude hold sensitivity.

 The Green LED should be on and Yellow LED flashing every second.